Karemanyasser/EndoSimulate/README.md

    ```
    git clone https://github.com/Naira06/EndoSimulate.git
    ```
-   Now, you will need open Unity Hub and simply create a new Unity project by adding our project.
-Then, simply open the Unity by clicking on the project you just added.
+   Now, you will need to open Unity Hub and simply create a new Unity project by adding our project.
+Then, simply open Unity by clicking on the project you just added.
 Please note that we have tested the environment on Unity Version 2022.3.20f1.

 <table>
     <tbody>